ibraheemalayan/Simple_Computer_Verilog_Part_1/README.md

 ## Discussion

-The instructions were executed successfully.
+All the instructions were executed successfully.

 ``` (instruction) Load R1, [30] ```
 * the value `5` was loaded from memory address `30` to register `R1` in the CPU.